benchristelcom/benchristelcom.github.io/src/heroes4/castles-of-annuvin.md

 - **RevertDwellingOwner**: A continuous event calls this triggerable event, which all dwellings should handle by changing their owner to Red if it is not Nobody.
-- **GiveOrangeTown** Each player's starting town has a triggerable event `Give<Color>Town`, e.g. `GiveOrangeTown`.
-These events are triggered by a day 1 timed event.
-Script:
+- **GiveComputerTown** Each player's starting town has a triggerable event `GiveComputerTown` These events are triggered by a day 1 timed event, `Set Up Computer Players`.
+Example script:

   ```
-  if [Orange Player is Computer] then [
+  if Orange Player is Computer
+  then
     Change Owner to Orange Player
-    Give 14 Medusas to Garrison
-    Construct Tavern
-  ]
+    Delete OrangePrologueExit
   ```

-  This event is needed because the AI can't figure out how to get out of its starting area.
-TODO: is there a simpler solution?
+  This event is needed because the AI can't figure out how to get out of its prologue area.

+### Bombs

+- `(PlayerColor)PrologueExit` - used to destroy portals and tunnels that connect to prologue areas.
+The bomb is triggered if the player is an AI.
+At present this is really just a cosmetic cleanup thing - the AI players get their starting towns for free, so they don't need the prologue area.

 ### Adventure Objects

 - **Window of the Magi: Red** reveals the castle towns.
 - **Yellow Two-Way Portal** goes to Orange's prologue area
 - **Red Two-Way Portal** connects Orange's two (Chaos) towns
+- **Purple Two-Way Portal** goes to Teal's prologue area
 - **Teal Two-Way Portal** connects Teal to a high-conflict area near Blue

 ## TODO